Maria Kanellis: Diva Search and beginnings (2004–2005)

 Maria competed in the Diva Search in 2004, deciding to enter the contest after seeing an advertisement while watching Raw.
 Even though she only placed fifth in the contest, she was hired by the company.
 She stood out in the contest by giving fellow contestant Carmella DeCesare the finger after being eliminated from the contest.
 Maria began making appearances in Ohio Valley Wrestling (OVW), WWE's then-developmental territory.
 She contributed booking ideas, and her work at OVW earned her a spot on the Raw brand roster.
 Maria was brought on to Raw as a ditzy backstage interviewer and the host of WWE KissCam in November 2004.
 Her gimmick involved her asking wrong questions, irritating and amusing the roster.

 In 2005, Maria began wrestling and was defeated in her first official match on the January 10, 2005, episode of Raw by Christy Hemme in a Lingerie Pillow Fight.
 On the March 14 episode of Raw, one of Maria's fillings legitimately fell out after she was slapped by Trish Stratus.
 She also competed in a Fulfill Your Fantasy Diva Battle Royal at Taboo Tuesday for the WWE Women's Championship, but was the first to be eliminated.
 On November 14, Maria competed in a non-title Diva Battle Royal at the Eddie Guerrero tribute Raw show, where she was one of the last three women left but was eliminated by Melina and Trish Stratus.

 On the November 28 episode of Raw, Maria interviewed then-Raw General Manager Eric Bischoff, and asked him whether or not he thought he was going to be fired.
-He then booked her in a match with Kurt Angle out of spite, and Maria was laid out with the Angle Slam.
+He then booked her in a match with Kurt Angle out of spite, where Maria was laid out with the Angle Slam and nearly put in an Ankle Lock while unconscious before being saved by John Cena.
 As a result, one week later, Maria testified in the trial against Bischoff, who was being fired because of his controversial actions as general manager.